nuejs/www/index.md

 [.hero-quote]
   ![Elliot profile image]( /home/img/elliot-jay-stocks.jpg)

-  > At some point in the last decade, popular frameworks and platforms have eschewed semantic markup and, as a result, the web has become way more bloated than it ever needed to be.
+  > At some point in the last decade, popular frameworks and platforms have eschewed semantic markup, and, as a result, the web has become way more bloated than it ever needed to be.
 Stripping away presentational markup and unreadable CSS is something all web developers once believed in.

   > **I'm glad Nue is bringing back that power.**